CaringalML/OCR-Processing-Pipeline-Using-AWS-Batch-Serverless-Architecture-/ENDPOINTS.md

 - Use `/batch/delete/{fileId}` instead of `/short-batch/delete/{fileId}`
 - Use `/batch/recycle-bin` instead of `/short-batch/recycle-bin`
 - Use `/batch/restore/{fileId}` instead of `/short-batch/restore/{fileId}`
-- Edit functionality uses the unified endpoint `/batch/processed/edit` as all data is stored in a single table
+- All functionality uses the unified endpoints as all data is stored in a single table

 ---